sweavo/less-fancy-linux-prompt/README.md

 * Render the folder and branch into PS1
 * Color the branch according to whether it is dirty

-## TO-DO

 * Color the path according to whether the folder is writable
 * Indicators for ahead and behind
+* Recurse so that you can show writable folder inside readonly folder
+* return status indicator

+## TO-DO

+* Today, you have to cd into the repo folder for sourcing it to work.
+Review and revise for useability.

 ## TO-THINK-ABOUT

-* If I want to indicate uncommitted changes, there are lots of kinds: new on disk, added in index, changed on disk, changed in index, removed on disk, removed in index... what is needed and how to represent it?

-*